httpie/cli/docs/README.md

 `plugins` interface is a very simple plugin manager for installing, listing and uninstalling HTTPie plugins.

-> In the past `pip` was used to install/uninstall plugins, but on some environments (e.g brew installed packages) it wasn't working properly.
+In the past `pip` was used to install/uninstall plugins, but on some environments (e.g., brew installed packages) it wasn’t working properly.
 The new interface is a very simple overlay on top of `pip` to allow plugin installations on every installation method.

-> By default the plugins (and their missing dependencies) will be stored under the configuration directory, but this can be modified through `plugins_dir` variable on the config.
+By default, the plugins (and their missing dependencies) will be stored under the configuration directory, but this can be modified through `plugins_dir` variable on the config.

 #### `httpie plugins install`